 Service animals are allowed in national parks.
 For a definition of a service animal, please see the Americans with Disability Act (ADA) definition.

-Parking: There are two labeled accessible parking spaces near the Nature Center.
+Parking: There are two accessible parking spaces immediately adjacent to the Nature Center.

-Parking: Accessible parking is available next to Peirce Barn in the bus turn out.
+Parking: Accessible parking is located next to Peirce Barn and adjacent to the small orchard in the bus turn-out.

-Old Stone House: Wheelchair access to the the first floor is rough.
-Entry to the front room or Parkstore traverses a lip greater than 1 inch.
-The entry from the Parkstore into the kitchen is too narrow for many wheelchairs.
-The kitchen can be reached with a wheelchair from the garden.
-The path goes over bricks and there is a large lip at the door kitchen door.
+Other key info: This historic building has very limited accessibility.
+Wheelchair access to the the first floor is rough.
+Entry to the front room or park store traverses a lip greater than 1 inch with a short steep ramp.
+Entry from the park store into the kitchen is too narrow for many wheelchairs.
+The kitchen may be reached with a wheelchair from the garden.
+The path goes over bricks, and there is a large lip at the door kitchen door.
 The kitchen floor is lined with bricks which may contain gaps up to an inch wide.
-A portion of the the garden can be reached by wheelchair after crossing a brick walkway and a gravel walkway.
-The upper floors are reached by narrow winding stairs.
+The upper floors of this historic building can only reached by narrow winding staircases.
 Upon request, staff will provide a photo tour of the upper floors.
+A portion of the adjacent garden can be reached by wheelchair after crossing a brick walkway and a gravel walkway.

-Meridian Hill Park: Meridian Hill Park is only accessible at Euclid Street, NW.
 Parking: There are no handicapped parking spaces nearby.
-Park as close as possible to Euclid Street.
-Be aware of a very steep incline between Euclid Street and W Street.
+Park as close as possible to Euclid Street NW.
+Be aware of a very steep incline between Euclid Street NW and W Street, NW.

-Georgetown Waterfront Park: This park is flat and has wide paved paths.
-Visit a fountain, a labyrinth or gardens.
+Other key info: This park is flat and has wide paved paths.
+Visit a fountain, a labyrinth, or gardens.
 Benches have large spaces next to them for people to gather to view the Potomac River.

 The Edge of the Woods Trail is located next to the Nature Center.
-This 1/4 mile loop is paved and there are some drop offs greater than one inch.
-There are several places where roots have created heaves greater than one inch.
-A guide rope lines the trail to assist sight impaired persons.
-The guide rope does encounter several trees and parallels some drop offs.
+This 1/4-mile loop is paved.
+There are some short drop-offs greater than one inch.
+There are several places where tree roots have heaved the pavement greater than one inch.
+A guide rope lines the trail to assist sight-impaired persons.
+The guide rope encounters several trees and parallels some drop-offs.

-Assistive listening devices are available by request for Ranger led program with three days of advance notice.
+Assistive listening devices are available by request for ranger-led programs with three days of advance notice.
 If you would like to request an American Sign Language interpreter, please notify us two weeks in advance.